Rational points on symmetric powers and categorical representability: Introduction

 whenever such a finite $m$ exists.
 Let $X$ be a smooth projective $k$-variety.
 One says $X$ is \emph{representable in dimension} $m$ if $D^b(X)$ is representable in dimension $m$.
 We will use the following notation:

-Quite recently, it has been shown that certain varieties $X$ admit $k$-rational points if and only if $\mathrm{rdim}(X)=0$, see \cite{AB}, \cite{NO2} and \cite{NO3}.
+Quite recently, it has been shown that certain varieties $X$ admit $k$-rational points if and only if $\mathrm{rdim}(X)=0$, see \cite{ABT}, \cite{NO2T} and \cite{NO3T}.
 Among these varieties are certain Fano varieties having full weak exceptional collections.
-For arbitrary varieties admitting full weak exceptional collections, we observe the following: \begin{thm2}[Theorem 6.3] Let $X$ be a projective variety over a field $k$ with $H^0(X^s,\mathcal{O}_{X^s})=k^s$ and assume $D^b(X)$ admits a full weak exceptional collection consisting of pure vector bundles.
+For arbitrary varieties admitting full weak exceptional collections, we observe the following: \begin{thm2}[Theorem 6.3] Let $X$ be a smooth projective variety over a field $k$ satisfying $H^0(X^s,\mathcal{O}_{X^s})=k^s$ and assume $D^b(X)$ admits a full weak exceptional collection consisting of pure vector bundles.
 If $X(k)\neq \emptyset$, then $\mathrm{rdim}(X)=0$. \end{thm2} Recall that a Fano variety $X$ of dimension 1 is a Brauer--Severi curve.
 In this case $D^b(X)$ has a full weak exceptional collection consisting of pure vector bundles.
-Results in \cite{NO2} show that for finite products $Y$ of Brauer--Severi varieties, $Y(k)\neq \emptyset$ if and only if $\mathrm{rdim}(Y)=0$.
-Del Pezzo surfaces $S$ admitting a full weak exceptional collection consisting of pure vector bundles, or more generally admitting a semiorthogonal decomposition
+Results in \cite{NO2T} show that for finite products $Y$ of Brauer--Severi varieties, $Y(k)\neq \emptyset$ if and only if $\mathrm{rdim}(Y)=0$.
+Del Pezzo surfaces $S$ admitting a full weak exceptional collection consisting of pure vector bundles or, more generally, admitting a semiorthogonal decomposition of the form

-where $l_i/k$ are field extensions and $A_i$ suitable central simple algebras over $l_i$ must be of degree $d\geq 5$ (see \cite{AB}).
-In any of these cases, Auel and Bernardara \cite{AB} proved $S(k)\neq \emptyset$ if and only if $\mathrm{rdim}(S)=0$.
-Fano threefolds $X$ such as Brauer--Severi varieties or twisted forms of quadrics also admit full weak exceptional collections, respectively semiorthogonal decompositions of the form
+where $l_i/k$ are field extensions and $A_i$ suitable central simple algebras over $l_i$ must be of degree $d\geq 5$ (see \cite{ABT}).
+In any of these cases, Auel and Bernardara \cite{ABT} proved $S(k)\neq \emptyset$ if and only if $\mathrm{rdim}(S)=0$.
+Note that there are also Fano threefolds $X$, such as Brauer--Severi varieties or twisted forms of quadrics which admit full weak exceptional collections, respectively semiorthogonal decompositions of the form

-The results in \cite{NO2} show that $X(k)\neq \emptyset$ if and only if $\mathrm{rdim}(X)=0$.
-For the contrary, with the help of \cite{BT}, Proposition 1.7 one can cook up examples of anisotropical quadrics admitting full exceptional collections which are not rational and have no $k$-rational points.
+The results in \cite{NO2T} show that $X(k)\neq \emptyset$ if and only if $\mathrm{rdim}(X)=0$.
+On the other hand, with the help of \cite{BTT}, Proposition 1.7 one can cook up examples of anisotropical quadrics admitting full exceptional collections which are not rational and have no $k$-rational points.
 So there are examples of Fano varieties $X$ for which $\mathrm{rdim}(X)=0$ does not imply the existence of a $k$-rational point.
 Motivated by these examples, we want to ask the following question. \begin{que} Let $X$ be a smooth Fano variety over a field $k$.
 Suppose $D^b(X)$ admits a full weak exceptional collection consisting of pure vector bundle, or more generally a semiorthogonal decomposition of the form